A Training-Free Length Extrapolation Approach for LLMs: Greedy Attention Logit Interpolation (GALI): RelatedWork

 \textbf{Rotary Position Embedding (RoPE): } RoPE \cite{su2024roformer} is a technique that encodes positional information by applying rotary transformations to token embeddings, enabling relative position modeling in transformers.
 Given two token embeddings $\bm{x}_m, \bm{x}_n \in \mathbb{R}^l$ as query and key corresponding to position $m$ and $n$, the projection matrix $\bm{W}_Q, \bm{W}_K \in \mathbb{R}^{d \times l}$, RoPE applies a rotation to the projected token embeddings, i.e., $\bm{q}_m^{r}=(\bm{W}_Q\bm{x}_m)e^{im\bm{\theta}}$, $\bm{k}_n^{r}=(\bm{W}_K\bm{x}_n)e^{in\bm{\theta}}$, where $\bm{\theta}=[b^{0}, b^{-2/d}, \dots, b^{-2(j-1)/d}]$, $j \in [1,2, \dots, d/2]$ and $b$ is originally set to 10000.
 After that, the inner product between the query $\bm{q}_m^{r}$ and key $\bm{k}_n^{r}$ can be represented by the real part of ${\bm{q}_m^{r}}^*\bm{k}_n^{r}$, i.e.:

-$g(\cdot)$ is the function mapping token embeddings $\bm{x}_m, \bm{x}_n$ to the attention logit, which depends on their relative distance and is irrelevant to their absolute positions.
-Additionally, RoPE exhibits a long-term decay as relative distance increases \cite{su2024roformer}, as illustrated in Figure \ref{fig:logits_long_term_decay}.
+$a(\cdot)$ is the function mapping token embeddings $\bm{x}_m, \bm{x}_n$ to the attention logit, which depends on their positional interval and is irrelevant to their absolute positions.
+Additionally, RoPE exhibits a long-term decay as positional interval increases \cite{su2024roformer}, as illustrated in Figure \ref{fig:app_logit_long_term_decay}.
 Our proposed method, GALI, leverages two key properties of RoPE to achieve position interpolation and length extrapolation effectively.

 \textbf{Positional Out-Of-Distribution (O.O.D.): } In Transformer architectures, the self-attention mechanism is inherently position-agnostic, necessitating the use of position embeddings to encode positional information for processing ordered inputs \cite{Dufter2021PositionII, kazemnejad2024impact}.
 Even in large language models (LLMs) with causal attention, explicit positional encoding through position embeddings remains the standard approach.\footnote{Recent studies suggest causal attention implicitly encodes positional information, enabling performance without explicit position embeddings.
 However, this is beyond the scope of this paper.} During inference, when LLMs encounter input sequences exceeding the maximum length seen during training, the use of unseen position IDs causes a positional out-of-distribution (O.O.D.) issue, leading to degraded performance \cite{chen2023extending, Jin2024LLMML, xu2024base}.
-In the Rotary Position Embedding (RoPE) mechanism, extrapolating position IDs beyond the training range introduces untrained positional intervals, disrupting the attention score distribution \cite{chen2023extending}.
-In contrast, position interpolation has yielded more stable attention distributions, requiring fewer fine-tuning steps \cite{chen2023extending}.
-This observation has inspired subsequent interpolation-based methods \cite{chen2023extending, chen2023clex, Xiong2023EffectiveLS, li2023functional, ding2024longrope, li2024extending, wu2024never}, as well as training-free approaches that map position interpolation into alternative frequency dimensions in embeddings \cite{LocalLLaMA-2023-ntk, LocalLLaMA-2023-dyn-ntk, peng2023yarn}.
+In the Rotary Position Embedding (RoPE) mechanism, extrapolating position IDs beyond the training range introduces untrained positional intervals, disrupting the attention score distribution.
+In contrast, position interpolation has yielded more stable attention distributions, requiring fewer fine-tuning steps.
+This observation has inspired subsequent interpolation-based methods \cite{chen2023clex, Xiong2023EffectiveLS, li2023functional, ding2024longrope, li2024extending, wu2024never}, as well as training-free approaches that map position interpolation into alternative frequency dimensions in embeddings \cite{LocalLLaMA-2023-ntk, LocalLLaMA-2023-dyn-ntk, peng2023yarn}.
 Recent work has explored other training-free length extrapolation techniques, such as group position IDs \cite{Jin2024LLMML} or chunk attention \cite{an2024training}.